-Prior to that, I spent a year working as an Integration Engineer for DST Systems which is a financial services and healthcare technology provider.
+Prior to VMware, I spent a year working as an Integration Engineer for a financial services and healthcare technology provider called DST Systems.
 As an IE, my primary function was to work directly with the company business units and help assess their infrastructure needs and design solutions for them that were consistent with the best practices established by the enterprise architecture teams.
 I supported our pharmacy solutions and business workflow automation groups.
 I put in my notice the same week a transaction to purchase them was going through, for $5.4 billion.
-They’re now owned by SS&C.

-For six years I was a Sr. Systems Engineer for AOS which is now owned by ConvergeOne.
+For six years I was a systems consultant for a value added reseller.
 I left a few months before they got bought.
 I did mostly VMware, Cisco and EMC data center consulting projects for them.
 What can I say?
 It was VAR life.
 If you’re not sure what that means, I suggest listening to episode 130 of the Datanauts podcast where the panel explains exactly what that means.

-Prior to that, I was a Systems Administrator for a company called Perceptive Software, that company was purchased by Lexmark right after I started working for them, for around $250 million.
-Shortly after I left they rebranded the entire operation to Lexmark Enterprise Software but then bought a competitor called Kofax for $1 billion dollars.
-Some Chineese investors bought Lexmark a couple years ago, and then divested all of the software.
-Kofax became a seperate company again, and the original company I worked for was sold to a different competitor called Hyland.
+Prior to that, I was a systems administrator for a document imaging software provider called Perceptive Software that was purchased right after I started working for them, for around $250 million.
+Shortly after I left they rebranded the entire operation but then bought a competitor for $1 billion dollars.
+Some Chinese investors bought that a couple years ago, and then divested all of the software, so my company became a separate company again, and then it was sold to a different competitor.
 I only worked there for a year.